 Depending on the severity of your tooth’s damage, you might need to have a dental crown placed on top of the tooth.
 This will significantly help you with resuming normal functions, such as biting and chewing.
 Usually, you will need to come back on another day to have the crown attached.

 Advanced dental students need to meet practicum requirements in order to become licensed dentists.
-To thank the volunteers who allow this to happen, dental schools offer discounts on dental services that are as high as 50%.
+To thank the volunteers who allow this to happen, dental schools offer discounts on dental services as high as 30%.
 With a dental school, a root canal can run you several hundred dollars.

 If you fall below a certain income threshold, then you may be eligible for government-subsidized health insurance.
 Programs such as Medicaid offer comprehensive health care plans that often include dental benefits.
 Similar to most health care plans, you might have to pay a small copayment or deductible to receive dental services.